ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 **Import data:**

 As mentioned earlier, you will be using iris data set.
 Originally published at [UCI Machine Learning Repository: Iris Data Set](https://archive.ics.uci.edu/ml/datasets/Iris), this small dataset from 1936 is often used for testing out machine learning algorithms and visualizations.
 The aim is to classify iris flowers among three species (setosa, versicolor or virginica) from measurements of length and width of sepals and petals.
+The [iris data set](https://ibm.box.com/s/rtpelxr4767shqmxxjb9amtlgq9xcvx5) contains 3 classes of 50 instances each, where each class refers to a type of iris plant.

 ![](images/solution22-build-machine-learning-model/iris_machinelearning.png)

-The iris data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-[Download](https://ibm.box.com/s/rtpelxr4767shqmxxjb9amtlgq9xcvx5) the iris.csv.
+ [Download](https://ibm.box.com/s/nnxx7ozfvpdkjv17x4katwu385cm6k5d) the iris_initial.csv which consists of 40 instances of each class.
+You will use the rest to re-train your model.

 1. Under **Assets** in your project, click the **Find and Add Data** icon ![Shows the find data icon.](images/solution16/data_icon.png).
-2. Under **Load**, Click on **browse** and upload the downloaded iris.csv
+2. Under **Load**, Click on **browse** and upload the downloaded iris_initial.csv

       ![](images/solution22-build-machine-learning-model/find_and_add_data.png)

-3. Once added, You should see iris.csv under **Data assets** section of the project.
+3. Once added, You should see iris_initial.csv under **Data assets** section of the project.
 Click on the name to see the contents of the data set.

 ## Build a machine learning model